Flashing Raspberry PI os into emmc memory

 Download and run Raspberry Pi Imager.
 With this software you can install your favorite OS or image prepared by us.

-if you want to use a ready-made image, download it from here: download (64bit RaspiOS 22-09-2022) - do not forget to upload the wifi network settings file from here (wifi config) to the boot directory, i.e. to the root directory of the drive connected to Windows.
+do not forget to upload or set the wifi network settings file from here (wifi config) to the boot directory, i.e. to the root directory of the drive connected to Windows.

 Select the system and storage.
 After selecting the system and storage, click on the settings button: